ArnoldDP/OStim-Community-Modlist/README.md

    * What this is

 It's a lore friendly and aesthetically pleasing overhaul for nearly every aspect of the game.
-Featuring mods like At Your Own Pace, Seasons of Skyrim, and OStim, this is a list made to give a complete roleplaying experience to as many people as possible.
+Featuring mods like Experience, JaySerpa's Quest Expansions, At Your Own Pace, Seasons of Skyrim, and OStim, this is a list made to give a complete roleplaying experience to as many people as possible.

   * What this isnt

 This is ***not*** pornrim with barely clothed women, public masturebation, and sexually aggressive wolves.
-It is not a hyperrealistic soulslike with a grueling survival mode and a map size that rivals Daggerfall and it isn't a lore breaking power fantasy where you become a god at level 15.
+It is not a hyperrealistic soulslike with a grueling survival mode and a map size that rivals Daggerfall, and it isn't a lore breaking power fantasy where you become a god at level 15.
 It's also not a Phoenix Flavor based modlist (no disrespect to the authors) with the small addition of OStim.

 </details>